 My previous CV was really weak and I used to spend hours adjusting it in Word.
 Now, I can introduce any changes within minutes.
 Absolutely wonderful!

-Looking for a different kind of retail managers CV?
+Looking for a different kind of store managers CV?
 See our guides:

 - Management (General) CV Examples